The $D_{s0}^*(2317)^+$ decay to $D_s^+\pi^0$ and $D_s^{*+}\gamma$: Discussion and conclusions

 \section{Discussion and conclusions}

 We have evaluated the strong decay of $D_{s0}^*(2317)^+$ to $D_s^+ \pi^0$ considering coupled channels of $D^0 K^+$, $D^+ K^0$, $D_s^+ \eta$ and $D_s^+ \pi^0$ to build a molecular state for the $D_{s0}^*(2317)^+$.
 The explicit consideration of $D^0 K^+, D^+ K^0$ instead of the isospin $I=0$ component is necessary because the isospin forbidden $D_s^+ \pi^0$ decay mode appears thanks to the mass difference between charged and neutral kaons.
 We also applied a different method, using a conventional triangle mechanism to produce the $D_s^+ \pi^0$ decay mode from the main building blocks of the molecule $D^0 K^+, D^+ K^0, D_s^+ \eta$, and the results are remarkably similar.
-We obtain a decay width of about $71 \kev$, to which one would have to add a $\pi^0-\eta$ mixing contribution estimated by $8.7 \kev$ in Ref.~\cite{Guo:2006fu}, $6 \kev$ in Ref.~\cite{Colangelo:2005hv}, $9 \kev$ in Ref.~\cite{Lutz:2007sk}, $23 \kev$ in Ref.~\cite{Cleven:2014oka} and $20 \kev$ in the update of Ref.~\cite{Cleven:2014oka} in Ref.~\cite{Fu:2021wde}.
-With the uncertainties in the $\pi^0-\eta$ mixing contribution, it is clear that it is a small fraction compared to that from the coupled channels mechanisms evaluated here and in other works using the molecular picture.
-It could increase a $10-20 \%$ our calculated results.
+We obtain a decay width of about $71 \kev$, to which one would have to add a $\pi^0-\eta$ mixing contribution which we discuss below.

 We have also calculated the radiative decay to $D_s^{*+} \gamma$, using the same information obtained from the molecular picture, both using charged currents and anomalous terms.